-Known before as ‘ISA Adult First’ and ‘POVA Check’, the DBS Adult First checks an individual against the DBS Adults’ Barred List.
-With a positive result, an individual can start work under supervision while they wait for the results of their full DBS check.
+Formerly known as ‘ISA Adult First’ and ‘POVA Check’, a DBS Adult First checks an individual against the DBS Adults’ Barred List.
+If a positive result is received, an individual can start work under supervision while they wait for the results of their full DBS check.

 Who Is Eligible for an Adult First DBS Check?

 An Adult First DBS check is only eligible for workers in the care sector and follows strict criteria:

 - The position must require a criminal record check by law

 - The position must be eligible for access to the DBS adults’ barred list